 If you have done that, you are very close to a green light by the regulator in case of a potential control.

-Top image: Shutterstock – Copyright: SB_photos – All other images are the property of their respective mentioned owners.
+Top image: Shutterstock – Copyright: SB_photos – All other images are the property of IRIS Professional Solutions and their respective mentioned owners.
 Although the content of this article is thoroughly checked we are not liable for potential mistakes and advice you to seek assistance in preparing for GDPR.
 Disclaimer: i-SCOOP has been providing services to IRIS Professional Solutions.